k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

     ```

    ii.
-Edit the **rowsGeneratorDistribution** input argument in the LU population flow in order to set a different range (minimum and maximum values) or a distribution type (the default is **Uniform distribution**) of generated records for a given LU table, if needed.
-For example, generate customers with 3-6 contracts.
+Edit the **rowsGeneratorDistribution** input argument in the LU population flow in order to set either a different range (minimum and maximum values) or a distribution type (default is **Uniform distribution**) of generated records for a given LU table, if needed.
+For example, generate customers with 3 to 6 contracts.
 The data generation randomly generates a number of records within this range:

    - Set the type of the distributed value to **integer**: